lbazan/sql-docs/docs/linux/quickstart-install-connect-red-hat.md

 > ```
 > sudo alternatives --config python
 > # If not configured, install python2 and openssl10 using the following commands:
-> sudo yum install python2
+> sudo dnf install python2
-> sudo yum install compat-openssl10
+> sudo dnf install compat-openssl10
 > # Configure python2 as the default interpreter using this command:
 > sudo alternatives --config python
 > ```